 There are way too many cases of police treating black people unfairly.
 There are many racist laws on the books and the police at times enforce them unfairly.
 The “war on drugs” IS a war on people of color.
 But the answer is not to wage a war on the police.

-Can we *really* going to stop police from shooting unarmed black men by throwing rocks and fireworks at them?
+Can we *really* stop police from shooting unarmed black men by throwing rocks and fireworks at them?
 Will we make the police allies by putting them in the position where they must protect racist bigots?
 Will we really get white supremacists to stop being afraid by threatening them?
 What would have happened if the if the police had stood aside?
 Would we lynch the racists?

 We must stand against racism.
 If we stand against racism with hate, we risk becoming vindictive and divisive.
 The opposition becomes fearful and entrenched.
 If we stand against racism with love and a commitment to non-violence, we can win over hearts and bring people together.
 When we are more loving, fear abates and hateful behavior becomes repulsive.